ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/background.md

 The GTSRB dataset is also good for comparing performance and accuracy of different models and to compare and contrast different PyTorch backends.

-Continue to the next section to learn how to setup an end-to-end MLOps workflow using Arm-hosted GitHub runners.
+Continue to the next section to learn how to set up an end-to-end MLOps workflow using Arm-hosted GitHub runners.